Handy Nail Polish Remover Hacks (That Have Nothing to Do With Your Nails)

-Why not use nail polish remover to clean a keyboard?
+Laptop keys getting a bit grimy?
 Simply moisten a cotton swab with nail polish remover, and gently dab laptop keys to restore them to their original condition.

-Remove Stickers from Glass
+Remove stickers from glass

 Scraping price stickers from glass objects can be messy, and it often leaves behind a gummy adhesive that attracts dirt and is sticky to the touch.
 Remove the stickers and clean up the residual glue by wiping the area with acetone-based nail polish remover.
 The same method can be used for removing stickers and sticky residue from metal surfaces.